Dani Bassett

 Dani Smith Bassett (born c.
 1981) is an American physicist and systems neuroscientist who was the youngest individual to be awarded a 2014 MacArthur fellowship.
+They are also the J. Peter Skirkanich Professor at the University of Pennsylvania.

 Bassett, whose pronouns are they/them, was also awarded a 2014 Sloan fellowship.
 They are currently the J. Peter Skirkanich Professor in the Departments of Bioengineering, Electrical & Systems Engineering, Physics & Astronomy, Neurology, and Psychiatry at the University of Pennsylvania and an external professor of the Santa Fe Institute.
 Their work focuses on applying network science to the study of learning in the human brain in addition to the study of other complex physical and biological systems.

 Early life and education

 Dani S. Bassett (born Danielle Perry) was born in 1981 and was raised in Lock Haven and Reading, Pennsylvania.
 Pursuing a passion for medicine, and following in family footsteps, Bassett began higher education in an RN program at the Reading Hospital School of Nursing.
 After discovering a passion for mathematics, Bassett sought to combine the concepts of physics and mathematics to neuroscience.
 Bassett graduated from Pennsylvania State University with a bachelor of science in physics in 2004.
 Basset received the NIH-Cambridge Scholarship and the Winston Churchill Scholarship and studied at the University of Cambridge.
 Bassett received a certificate in postgraduate studies from Churchill College, Cambridge in 2005 and a doctor of philosophy from King's College, Cambridge in 2009.